buildbot/buildbot/master/docs/manual/cfg-global.rst

     reserved paths may be added in future versions.
     Please note that ``static/`` directory within ``public_html`` is used to contain static files of the web ui, including JS.
-The JS part will be synchronized at each buildbot reconfig so that you can develop JS inside the buildbot source tree.
+The JS part will be synchronized at each buildbot upgrade-master.
+Thus this needs to be writeable at upgrade-master time.
+    There is also a developer mode that setups symlinks to the source code instead of copying the files.

 ``extra_js``
     List of extra JS AMD style packages to include in the static/js directory.